tyson-swetnam/cyverse-focus-forum/PITCHME.md

 +++

-When <span style="font-family: Helvetica Neue; color: #118224">_you_</span> use CyVerse, develop new tools, workflows, and datasets they influence the body of science CyVerse embodies
+When <span style="font-family: Helvetica Neue; color: #118224">_you_</span> use CyVerse, develop new tools, workflows, and datasets they influence the science CyVerse embodies

 ---